Agajykov/DecimalToBinaryConverter/README.md

 # DecimalToBinaryConverter
-uni project to convert decimal values to binary using Stack
+Uni project to convert decimal values to binary using Stack